Skip to main content

 • Performs collision detection against in-progress work and open PRs

-• Creates a pull request with full board status sync
+• Opens a pull request with full board status sync when the loop converges clean

 6. Review cycle